 Since our inception, we have financed our operations through private placements of equity securities and our initial public offering, or IPO, which we completed in February 2015.

-From March 2014 through May 2014, we issued an aggregate of 15,775,221 shares of series A convertible preferred stock at \$1.00 per share and received aggregate proceeds of \$15.6 million, net of issuance costs.
-From July 2014 through October 2014, we issued an aggregate of 14,078,647 shares of series B convertible preferred stock at \$1.81 per share and received aggregate proceeds of \$25.4 million, net of issuance costs.
-Our initial public offering resulted in net proceeds to the company of \$79.9 million, including net proceeds from the sale of additional shares of our common stock pursuant to to the exercise of an overallotment option granted to the underwriters in connection with the offering.
-All shares of the previously issued and outstanding series A and series B convertible preferred stock converted into 6,971,108 shares of common stock upon the close of the initial public offering.
+During 2014, we issued 15,775,221 shares of series A convertible preferred stock and received aggregate net proceeds of \$15.6 million, net of issuance costs, and we issued 14,078,647 shares of series B convertible preferred stock and received aggregate net proceeds of \$25.4 million, net of issuance costs.
+All shares of the previously issued and outstanding series A and series B convertible preferred stock converted into 6,971,108 shares of common stock upon the close of the IPO.
+In our IPO, we sold 5,491,191 shares of common stock (including shares sold pursuant to the exercise of an overallotment option granted to the underwriters) that resulted in net proceeds to us of \$79.9 million.
+As of December 31, 2015, we had \$93.7 million in cash, cash equivalents and marketable securities.
+Our funds are held in bank deposit accounts, money market funds and corporate debt securities.

-As of December 31, 2014, we had no long-term debt.
+As of December 31, 2015, we had no long-term debt.